sky-uk/ruby-bootcamp/tutors.md

 We've found this to be very valuable, especially as help given publicly is search-able and bookmark-able for pulling up at a later date.

-The original Slack team was named `sky-training`, however there is a larger Sky Slack that can now be used instead.
+The original Slack team was named `sky-training`, however there is a larger Sky Slack (`sky`) that can now be used instead.

 ## Deliverables